hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

 > Present the ideal case on how to interact with the prototype from the beginning to the end.
 > Upload the video on any video-sharing website (e.g., YouTube), then attach the video link on this report.

-Here is how we supposed to use the prototype:
+Here is how I use the prototype:

 [![Prototype Video](/img/thumb.png)](https://ojoakua-10bit.github.io/static/video/Screenrecorder-2019-05-01-19-27-02-573.mp4)